Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

-What if I told you that I would pay you \$50,000 if you sold four season tickets to someone in the next twenty-four hours?
+What if I told you I would pay you \$50,000 if you sold four season tickets to someone in the next twenty-four hours?
 What would you do?
-The first thing I would do is ask how much the tickets cost.
-If it is less than \$50,000 I know that I could always just buy the tickets myself and collect the surplus.
-What are some ways that I could increase the likelihood that I sold those four season tickets?
+How much do the tickets cost?
+If it is less than \$50,000, I can always buy the tickets and collect the surplus.
+How could I increase the likelihood that I sold those four season tickets?

 - I could call a ticket broker and ask them to buy tickets.
 - I could look for lapsed purchasers